Saving Generation Z from the Social Media Zombie Apocalypse

 Not only does the eternal social media landscape and rat race for instantaneous approval they eternally face breed competitiveness and insecurity – these are reported on extensively – but, perhaps more importantly, it has cultivated an endless relentlessness of interactivity that almost paradoxically has offered them very little sense of agency, autonomy, or ownership in the world.
 This is an entirely different kind of public square from what we’ve known in the past.
 Reddit, for instance, one of the favorite Gen-Z playgrounds, is amazing, connected, fun, and egalitarian.
 With no barrier to entry, anyone can engage on anything, and the scoring of anyone's opinion is governed only by whether their peers agree with it.
 It truly is a portal to the world, and it’s fun to seek the approval of one’s peers.
 But it doesn’t build the tactile confidence that used to derive from taking one’s place in a public square that carried with it a higher barrier to entry and a greater burden of consequence.
 There’s nothing quite like waiting your turn to finally get your moment in the spotlight, putting your reputation on the line, stepping up to the microphone, grabbing the sides of the podium, looking directly into the eyes of your audience, speaking calmly and confidently to them with confidence and gravitas, and owning the room to warm smiles, constructive disagreement, authentic learning, and healthy dialogue.

-Whether this decline in longform activities is a cause or a symptom, or just one cog in a wheel of self-perpetuating dysfunction doesn’t really matter.
+Whether this decline in longform activities is a cause or a symptom, or just one cog in a wheel of self-perpetuating dysfunction, doesn’t really matter.
 But it is an intriguing place to plug back in and perhaps make some progress in pushing back against some of the more destructive phenomena that are plaguing the prospects for Gen-Z. It’s possible that kids are engaging in longform activities less because there’s so little incentive to do so in an environment of easy entry and short attention spans.
 And it’s also possible that the lack of investment in longform activities is the driver of these trends in the first place.
 But getting engaged in longform reading and hobbies offers multiple potential benefits that, at least on an individual level, can break through the boundaries of Gen-Z’s technological-induced dysfunction.
 These hobbies can include reading, writing, or scholarship.
 They can include dedicated focus on art or music, on an at-home building project, the cultivation of a unique new skillset, or the toil of work on a task that mandates focus.
 Anything, really, so long as it entails dedication, time alone with your thoughts, and a viable work product, sense of obligation and sense of achievement.

 The benefits compound.
 Longform hobbies can help distract from the otherwise endless focus on the churn of social media.
 They can show young people that in fact there IS life away from the screen, and can slowly help them unearth more healthy, deeper, slower, and richer replacement reward receptors for the dopamine rush of instantaneous social media gratification.
-And they can offer them the opportunity to see a sense of deeper identity in themselves that isn’t derived merely from bean-counting their various gender and skin color attributes.
+And they can offer them the opportunity to see a sense of deeper identity in themselves that isn’t derived merely from superficial attributes like gender and skin color.
 It can give them a sense of achievement that ties back to our innate identity as a species as creators that isn't tied to the approval of countless peers on the internet over vapid musings and grievances.
-It can help build differentiated skills that can help them actually begin to meaningfully contribute new ideas and innovations to the world, bringing their inflated sense of self-worthiness more closely in line with the value of what they can actually create to benefit others.
+It can help build differentiated skills that can help them actually begin to meaningfully contribute new ideas and innovations to the world, bringing their inflated sense of self-worthiness more in line with the value of what they can actually create to benefit others.
 It can build their sense of independence.
 And it may cure them from the notion that anything longer than 15 seconds is boring, because, in fact, most things that are meaningful take time.
 And most things that are rewarding are such because they entail investing a sizeable percentage of your blood, sweat, and toil to them.

 At the very least, if we're trying to identify the areas in which Gen-Z's differ most greatly from past generations with an eye on helping them achieve a more stable footing as they take their place as leaders of the next generation, it's this trend that's jumped out to me the most.
-It seems a natural area for easy attention to close a gargantuan shortfall in the ways young people engage with the world today.
+It seems a natural area for easy attention to close a gargantuan shortfall in the ways young people engage with the world.

 Connect with us at: